 International Student Orientation

-The Intercultural Programs (ICP) Team congratulates you on your admission and welcomes you to UTD!
+The Intercultural Programs (ICP) Team congratulates you on your admission and welcomes you to UT Dallas!
 International Student Orientation provides valuable information to ease your transition to university life.

-International Student Orientation is mandatory for all F and J graduate international students and exchange students and is optional as a resource for freshman and transfer students.
-International undergraduate freshman and transfer students are strongly encouraged to attend their mandatory Freshman and Transfer orientation respectively.
+International Student Orientation is mandatory for all F and J graduate international students and exchange students and is optional as a resource for other international students.

 International students learn about services, guidelines, and culture through International Student Orientation to accomplish successfully their educational purpose in the U.S.

-Additionally, optional campus customized Tours & Presentations and Virtual Information Sessions are available to complement the International Student Orientation.
-Also, ICP provides recommendations and relevant announcements to enhance your successful arrival to UTD and participation in the International Student Orientation (see below).
+Additionally, optional Virtual Information Sessions and campus customized Tours & Presentations are available to complement the International Student Orientation.
+Also, ICP provides recommendations and relevant announcements to enhance your successful arrival to UT Dallas and participation in the International Student Orientation (see below).

-ICP recommends downloading the UTD mobile application, which is customizable to meet student’s needs.
+ICP recommends downloading the UT Dallas mobile application, which is customizable to meet student’s needs.
 Once in the app, students are welcome to look for the ICP tile in the Student Life section and get important information about International Student Orientation and its resources.

 For questions regarding enrollment options in the event of travel restrictions, please contact your graduate or undergraduate program advisor.